Support

 December 17, 1903 Kill Devil Hills, North Carolina

-Many men have experiemented with creating heavier-than-air engine-powered craft.
-Orville and Wilbur Wright win the race on this day when their Wright Flyer soars into the air at Kill Devil Hills, NC (near Kitty Hawk.)
+Orville and Wilbur Wright win the race to put the first heavier-than-air powered craft into the air on this day, when their Wright Flyer soars into the air at Kill Devil Hills, NC (near Kitty Hawk.)

 The first flight lasts 12 seconds, is piloted by Orville Wright, and the plane gets about 10 feet off the ground.
 Each brother makes two flights on this day.

-It will take two more years before the Wright Flyer is easily controllable.
+It will take two more years before the Wright Flyer is perfected.

 .